Account SDK

 pub trait SplitterInterface: TransferInterface + AccountExecutor + ModuleIdentification {

-fn splitter<'a>(&'a self, deps: Deps<'a>) -> Splitter<Self> {
+fn splitter<'a>(&'a self, deps: Deps<'a>) -> Splitter<'a, Self> {

 Splitter { base: self, deps }